 The next time someone tells you to “listen to your gut” it may be wise follow their advice.
 Thanks to a number of recent studies, scientists have uncovered a fascinating connection between what goes on in the brain and the vast numbers of microorganisms that inhabit the digestive tract.
-One new study in particular caught the attention of National Public Radio.

 University of California Professor of Medicine and Psychiatry Dr. Emeran Mayer spoke with NPR about the work he’s been doing to learn more about the gut-brain connection.
 He has a theory that gut bacteria help mold brain structure as we age, and thousands of volunteers have agreed to let Mayer perform MRI scans so he can compare brain structure with their internal microbes.

 Basically, we all begin life with a unique mix of microbes all our own—receiving them as early as in the womb and then from breast milk and other microbes we encounter in our first years.
 Those microbial fingerprints, believes Mayer after his initial findings, may cause distinctive changes in brain structure and behavior, thus affecting how we think, feel and behave.